hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - using a malware program to exploit Internet Protocol (IP) and Internet Control Message Protocol (ICMP)
     - spoof an IP address, and using ICMP, then ping IP addresses on a given network
     - large numbers of Internet Control Message Protocol (ICMP) packets with the intended victim's spoofed source IP are broadcast to a computer network using an IP broadcast address
+  - sny flood:
-  - sny flood: too many connection requests
+    - too many connection requests
+    - intent to <span style="color: #bb6600;">exceed the threshold limit of the connection queue </span>
   - teardrop attack
     - DoS attack
     - sending <span style="color: #bb6600;">fragmented packets</span> to a target machine